joseschmidt/cookbook-bash/README.md

 - CentosOS 5.10, 6.5

 Other RHEL family distributions are assumed to work.
+See TESTING.md for information about running tests in Opscode's Test Kitchen.

 Attributes